2015-2016 Judicial Performance Survey

 If you did not receive a letter or email, you were not identified in the process to participate in this particular survey cycle.
 However, if you are interested in providing feedback about your experience before a judge, please visit our Judge Feedback section.

-Commissions on Judicial Performance were created in 1988 by the Colorado General Assembly to provide fair, responsible and constructive evaluations of trial and appellate judges and justices.
-The evaluations enable voters to make informed decisions in judicial retention elections, and also provide judges with information that can be used to improve their professional skills.
+Commissions on Judicial Performance were created for the purpose of providing voters with fair, responsible and constructive evaluations of judges and justices seeking retention.
+The results also provide judges with information to help improve their professional skills as judicial officers.

 Of the 160 eligible judicial officers, 146 decided to stand for retention in 2014.
 State and District Commissions performed a total of 148 judicial performance evaluations, of which two judicial officers decided not to stand for retention after being evaluated.

 State and District Commissions recommended 142 of 146 (97.3%) judicial officers be retained in office.
 Of the remaining four, District Commissions recommended three judges not be retained, while another District Commission offered “no opinion” on one judge.